This article will discuss planning considerations for, and show you how to build an outdoor shower.

 If large enough, outdoor showers can contain a bench to sit down on, clothes – towel racks, and soap dishes.
 Some larger showers even feature a separate “dry” changing area.

-Depending on the location of your shower enclosure you may want to consider overhead privacy or protection form the sun.
-This might be more of a concern in the city with privacy concern from windows in adjacent buildings.
+Depending on the location of your shower enclosure you may want to consider overhead privacy or protection from the sun.
+This might be more of a concern in the city with privacy concerns from windows in adjacent buildings.